Welcome to Sacred Heart Parish Faith Formation

 “At the heart of catechesis we find, in essence, a Person, the Person of Jesus of Nazareth, the only Son from the Father…full of grace and truth…” (Apostolic Exhortation Catechesi Tradendae of Pope John Paul II).

-We offer programs and opportunities for all ages, from Children’s Religious Education to Youth Ministry, and Adult Formation and Spiritual Enrichment.
+We offer programs and opportunities for all ages, from Children’s Religious Education to Youth Ministry, Young Adult and Adult Formation and Spiritual Enrichment.

 Parish life, prayer and worship, service and outreach all inform our faith and invigorate our discipleship.
 The call to holiness is universal (Vatican II) and we answer that call as we follow Jesus and grow together in faith and friendship with Him and one another here at Sacred Heart Parish.